nitinupadhyaya/karmic-blog-content/blogs/Emotional-Stock.md

 Not through breakthroughs.
 Not through motivation.

-But through **boring, consistent habits** that reduce internal friction — especially in how we act, speak, and think *with others*.
+But through **small, consistent habits** that reduce internal friction — in how we act, speak, and think, especially with others.

-This insight aligns with the Bhagavad Gita, where Krishna reminds us:
+This is why relational life becomes such a powerful mirror.
+It reveals emotional stock not in theory, but in real time.

+The Bhagavad Gita captures this simply:

 > *“Yoga is skill in action.”* (Bhagavad Gita 2.50)